Margaret discography

 In 2017, Margaret released her third studio album, Monkey Business, which reached number eight on the Polish Albums Chart.
-Its singles, "What You Do" and "Byle jak" ("Anyhow"), charted at numbers 14 and six in Poland, respectively.
-She followed this with her Melodifestivalen entries, "In My Cabana" (2018) and "Tempo" (2019).
-"In My Cabana" reached number three in Poland and number eight in Sweden, while "Tempo" charted at number seven in Poland and at number 43 in Sweden.
+Its singles, "What You Do" and "Byle jak" ("Anyhow"), charted at numbers fourteen and six in Poland, respectively.
+She next released the singles "In My Cabana" (2018) and "Tempo" (2019), which were her entries in the Swedish song competition Melodifestivalen.
+"In My Cabana" reached number three in Poland and number eight in Sweden, while "Tempo" charted at number seven in Poland and at number forty-three in Sweden.
 Her first Polish-language album (fourth overall), Gaja Hornby, was released in 2019 and placed at number 13 on the Polish albums chart.
 It spawned the singles "Gaja Hornby", "Serce Baila", "Chwile bez słów" (featuring Kacezet), and "Ej chłopaku".
-Margaret's fifth studio album, Maggie Vision (2021), debuted at number five in Poland, and yielded nine singles including the ZPAV-certified "Reksiu" (featuring Otsochodzi) and "Roadster" (featuring Kizo).
-Its follow-up EP, Gelato (2021), spawned the single "Tak na oko", which peaked within the top 20 in Poland.
+Margaret also featured on Polish rapper Young Igi's 2019 single "Układanki", which was certified two-times platinum by ZPAV.
+Her fifth studio album, Maggie Vision (2021), debuted at number five in Poland, and yielded nine singles including the ZPAV-certified songs "Reksiu" (featuring Otsochodzi) and "Roadster" (featuring Kizo).
+The subsequent EPs, Gelato (2021) and Urbano Futuro (2023), spawned several singles; "Tak na oko" from the former peaked within the top 20 in Poland and received a platinum certification from ZPAV.
+In 2023, Margaret recorded five songs as part of the hip hop collective club2020 for their eponymous album, and released a live album from her MTV Unplugged concert special.
+Her sixth studio album, Siniaki i cekiny (2024), was supported by the chart-topping single "Tańcz głupia", as well as the singles "Niespokojne morze", "Dalej biegnę", "Bynajmniej", "Hot Like Summer" (with Álvaro Soler), "Miłego lata", "Mała ja" and "Margarita".
+The album's reissue, Siniaki i cekiny ciąg dalszy (2024), spawned the singles "Mamy farta" (featuring Pezet) and "Tak musiało być".

-Margaret also released few non-album singles throughout her career, including "O mnie się nie martw" ("Don't You Worry About Me"; 2014), a theme song of the Polish television series of the same name, "Smak radości" ("The Taste of Happiness"; 2015), and "Coraz bliżej święta" ("Holidays are Coming"; 2015).
-The last two songs were recorded for Polish Coca-Cola television commercials.
-"Coraz bliżej święta" peaked at number 29 in Poland.
-Aside from her solo work, Margaret featured on the singles "Let It Snow!"
-(2016) from Old School Yule! by Matt Dusk and "Układanki" (2019) from Skan myśli by Polish rapper Young Igi, and provided vocals for non-album singles "6 in the Morning" (2017) by Swedish music group VAX and "Błogość" (2019) by Polish musician Kacezet.